-Like with a credit card, you can use a store card to buy things on credit and pay them off at the end of the month or in stages to spread the cost.
+Like a credit card, you can use a store card to buy things on credit and pay them off at the end of the month or in stages to spread the cost.

 And just like with a credit card, you’ll be charged interest if you don’t repay in full.

 You might be asked if you have a store card or if you would like to have one at the till when you pay for your shopping.